aziz0x48/vMass/README.md

 Got a question ?
 send me a DM on <a href="https://t.me/dpr52">Telegram</a>

+# Disclaimer :bangbang:
+vMass Bot was created for educational purposes only, Any actions and or activities done using this bot is solely your responsibility.

 ## :star2: <b> Don't forget to leave a star on the Project </b>:star2:
 ## :ringed_planet: Join My Telegram Channel To be Notified of Updates and New Releases :ringed_planet: